-Learning the German language can open many doors.
+Learning a German language can open many doors.
 Not only will your fluency allow you to travel to and work in distant corners of the globe, but speaking German can make you highly employable.
-Mastering a language has always impressed employers: it shows tenacity and commitment, but it can also come in handy if they work with overseas clients.
+Mastering a language has always impressed employers: it shows tenacity and commitment, but it can also be useful if they work with overseas clients.
 Now, language skills are more sought after than ever.
-The study of the German Language at the A level combines well with all other subjects.
+The study of German Language at A level combines well with all other subjects.
 Due to the range of topics covered in the course, languages combine well with English Literature, Drama, Politics, History and Sciences.
+From a linguistic point of view, languages also combine well with Mathematics and Music.
+The A-level German course includes elements of history, critical analysis of literary works and movies, learning the German-speaking country's cultural background, and studying current trends in the German-speaking world.
+The vast majority of degree courses allow students to continue a language alongside other subjects and often offer the opportunity to study abroad to develop linguistic skills further.